cobanov/Dataset-Analysis-and-ML/README.md

 # Dataset-Analysis-and-ML

 In this work is about data analysis for breast cancer.
-I used Breast Cancer Wisconsin(Diagnostic) Data Set from Kaggle.
+I used Breast Cancer Wisconsin(Diagnostic) Data Set from Kaggle,
-I aimed to introduce Random Forest, SVC, Decision Tree also Artificial Neural Networks.
+and aimed to introduce Random Forest, SVC, Decision Tree also Artificial Neural Networks.

 [link to data set](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)